datafrey/TaxiApp/README.md

 # TaxiApp

-A simple application for interaction of users who want to order a taxi and users who want to serve them.
+A simple android application for interaction of users who want to order a taxi and users who want to serve them.
 Made using Firebase services and Kotlin.
 Libraries used:

 - Material Components
 - AndroidX Lifecycle